 For more on our Pre-Prep please click here.

-“Inspiring children to find their inner genius and inner confidence” – Mr Simon Ridley (Head of Lower Prep)
+“Inspiring children to find their inner genius and inner confidence” – Mr Dan Winch (Acting Head of Lower Prep)

 Our Lower Prep pupils (Years 3-5) revel in the best of life.
 With a unique, friendly and fun-loving environment, the resources and teachers promote development, confidence, personal responsibility, self-belief and exploration for each pupil.
 By treating our pupils as individuals, not just a number, each child can fulfil their potential.
 For example, we offer workshops throughout the year for our most able.